jordom18/homeassistant-config/README.md

 ## Suggestions?
 First of all I want to thank [Adam](https://github.com/SilvrrGIT) for sharing his awesome [HA configuration](https://github.com/SilvrrGIT/HomeAssistant) on gitHub.
 I am still beginning my home automation journey and you are a huge inspiration.
 I can not invest as much time as I would like.
 But I am happy for every suggestion about my configuration.
-If there are any questions to my configuration I would like to try to answer them in the [HA Forum](https://community.home-assistant.io).
+If there are any questions to my configuration I would to answer them in the [HA Forum](https://community.home-assistant.io).
 My user name is [Xargon](https://community.home-assistant.io/u/Xargon/activity).
 While I work on my Home Assistant configuration I will also update this README file from time to time.
+Also I will add some pictures later.